What you need to consider when choosing sunglasses!

 Sunscreen filters serve primarily to protect the human eye against excessive solar radiation in addition to increase comfort and improved vision.
 Your sunglasses should be selected according to the ambient light intensity and personal sensitivity to glare so they do not tire the eyes even if used for a long time.

 By evaluating the spectral transmittance is it possible to get a certain light transmittance factor of sunscreen filter, i.e. the ratio of the light that passes through the filter and the incident light flux.
-Against this background, the filter is classified according to the following categories as provided by a 1836:Filter-categori Darkness Usage
+Against this background, the filter is classified according to the following categories as provided by the EN 1836 standard:Filter category Darkness Usage

 0 – un-dyed or low toned without any reduction of the solar radiation